ericgur/fixed_point128/README.md

     }

 ## Acknologements
-The function div_32bit (multi-precision integer division) is derived from the book "Hacker's Delight" 2nd Edition by Henry S. Warren Jr.
+The function div_32bit (multi-precision integer division) is derived from the book *"Hacker's Delight"* 2nd Edition by Henry S. Warren Jr.
-It was converted to 32 bit operations + a bugfix.
+It was converted to 32 bit operations and mdified a bit.
+The algorithm is an implementation of Knuth's "Algorithm D" from the book *"The Art of Computer Pogramming"*.

 The functions log, log2, log10 are derived from Dan Moulding's code: https://github.com/dmoulding/log2fix

-The function sqrt is based on the book "Math toolkit for real time programming" by Jack W. Crenshaw
+The function sqrt is based on the book *"Math toolkit for real time programming"* by Jack W. Crenshaw.